ErfanRasti/arch-setup/docs/09_Shell_and_Terminal/1_shell_and_terminal.md

 - `lazygit` - A terminal UI for Git to simplify version control.
 - `lazydocker` - A terminal UI for managing Docker containers and images.
 - `yazi` - A blazing-fast terminal file manager with previews.
+- `ascii-image-converter` - A command-line tool that converts images.

 For `zoxide` and fish add the following to `~/.config/fish/config.fish`: